basvi-chunara/PizzaSalesAnalysis/README.md

 This project focuses on analyzing pizza sales records to uncover trends in customer behavior and optimize sales strategies.
 Using SQL, I extracted actionable insights that improved sales strategy.

 ## Objectives
-Identify key trends in customer purchasing behavior.
+Identified key trends in customer purchasing behavior.
-Answer specific business questions, such as identifying best-selling items, peak sales periods, and customer preferences.
+Answered specific business questions, such as identifying best-selling items, peak sales periods, and customer preferences.
-Provide actionable insights to enhance decision-making and improve sales performance.
+Provided actionable insights to enhance decision-making and improve sales performance.

-## Key Features
-Complex SQL queries to handle data extraction, transformation, and analysis.
-Analysis of sales data to identify trends and anomalies.

 ## Technologies Used
 SQL: Primary tool for data querying and analysis.
-Database Management System: (Mention the DBMS used, e.g., MySQL).
+Database Management System: MySQL